Arthur's Seat

-Arthur's Seat (Suidhe Artair, /gd/) is an ancient extinct volcano that is the main peak of the group of hills in Edinburgh, Scotland, which form most of Holyrood Park, described by Robert Louis Stevenson as "a hill for magnitude, a mountain in virtue of its bold design".
+Arthur's Seat (Suidhe Artair, /gd/) is an ancient extinct volcano.
+It is the main peak of a group of hills in Edinburgh, Scotland, which form most of Holyrood Park.
+Robert Louis Stevenson described it as "a hill for magnitude, a mountain in virtue of its bold design".
 It is situated just to the east of the city centre, about 1 mi to the east of Edinburgh Castle.
 The hill rises above the city to a height of 250.5 m, provides panoramic views of the city and beyond, is relatively easy to climb, and is popular for hillwalking.
 Though it can be climbed from almost any direction, the easiest ascent is from the east, where a grassy slope rises above Dunsapie Loch.
 At a spur of the hill, Salisbury Crags has historically been a rock climbing venue with routes of various degrees of difficulty.
 Rock climbing was restricted to the South Quarry, but access was banned altogether in 2019 by Historic Environment Scotland.

 Name

+An early name for Arthur's Seat, recorded in the charters of Holyrood Abbey, is Craggenmarf, sometimes simply the Crag.

 It is sometimes said that its name is derived from legends pertaining to King Arthur, such as the reference in Y Gododdin.
 Some support for this may be provided by several other hilltop and mountaintop features in Britain which bear the same or similar names, such as the peak of Ben Arthur (The Cobbler) in the western highlands, sometimes known as Arthur's Seat, and Arthur's Chair on the ridge called Stone Arthur in the English Lake District.

+The earliest record of an Arthurian name is from Walter Kennedy's The Flyting of Dunbar and Kennedie against William Dunbar in 1508 when it is called Arthurissete.